-This guide provides a basic explanation of the most common cloud models: IaaS (Infrastructure-as-a-Service), PaaS (Platform-as-a-Service) and SaaS (Software-as-a-Service) using examples from Microsoft's cloud—know as Microsoft Azure.
+This guide provides a basic explanation of the most common cloud models: IaaS (Infrastructure-as-a-Service), PaaS (Platform-as-a-Service) and SaaS (Software-as-a-Service) using examples from Microsoft's cloud—Microsoft Azure.

 When a business runs its IT Infrastructure on-premise, the business is responsible for everything.
 The company must source, purchase, maintain and manage the infrastructure itself—which takes time, expertise and money.
 It is the business’ responsibility to fix a failing server, maintain backups and pay for the energy costs of the infrastructure (among a host of other considerations).
 You might have the company servers sitting in a room a few metres from the desks where your employees work.